What Is Lean? A Practical Guide to Lean Thinking and Management

 Culp participates in kaizen events personally, which sets a tone.
 As one GE leader put it, “When Larry Culp shows up and wants to see how long your material’s been sitting on the factory floor, that simple gesture really sets a tone.”
 Culp has also been explicit about the cultural shift: “A problem-solving culture is far more effective operationally than a finger-pointing culture.”
 As Farah Borges, who oversees GE Aerospace’s assembly, test, and maintenance operations, said: “Culture can’t be declared.
 You have to build it.”

 Before GE, Culp built the Danaher Business System during his tenure as CEO, demonstrating that Lean as a management system — not just a set of factory tools — could drive sustained performance across a diversified industrial company.
-That track record is part of why his approach at GE carries weight: it's not a consultant's framework, it's how he's led companies for decades.
+That’s part of why his approach at GE carries weight.
+It’s how he has run companies for a long time.

 GE Aerospace also starts every meeting — including investor events — with safety.
 Their mantra is “Safety, Quality, Delivery, Cost — in that order.”
 As Culp says, those words can’t be lip service.
 Leaders must be willing to let people take actions that put safety and quality first, even at the short-term expense of slower production.
 And they’ve backed that up by creating an independent Flight Safety Office that reports through engineering, not through the P&L.